The Menu and Toolbar Options

 The Doghouse menu

 Doghouse is the user-built database exclusively for the Pedia programs.
-Users can choose to upload all their collections or only contribute a selection of games.
-Personal fields such as custom fields or comments are never uploaded.
+Users can choose to upload all their collections or only contribute a selection of books (personal fields such as custom fields or comments are never uploaded).

 - Will upload the selected collection to Doghouse.